-So, you want to travel with a ferry from Athens to Mykonos?
+So, you want to travel on a ferry from Athens to Mykonos?

 Let us guess.
 You don’t know much about the details of this popular route.

 No problem, because we’re here to help!

-Stick with us and you’ll learn everything about travelling from Athens to Mykonos like a pro!
+Stick with us and you’ll learn everything about traveling from Athens to Mykonos like a pro!

 Shall we start?